Skip to product information

 Shipping calculated at checkout.

-Mademoiselle Edith Piaf recounts her success with audiences in Scandinavia and mentors her assistant in France.
+Mademoiselle Edith Piaf recounts her success with audiences in Scandinavia and advises her assistant in France.

-Letter signed by Edith Piaf and her secretary, who wrote down what Piaf dictated to her in the room of the most prestigious hotel in Oslo.
-The recipient is Faou, a personal assistant who has stayed in Paris to take care of his business.
-In French.
-One page, front and back.
-14.9 cm x 20.6 cm.
-At the Bristol hotel in Oslo, April 13, year not known.
-Excellent condition.
-Single piece.
+• Letter signed by Edith Piaf and her secretary, who wrote what Piaf dictated to her in the room of the most prestigious hotel in Oslo.
+The recipient is Faou, a personal assistant who had stayed in Paris to take care of her affairs.

 Faou,

-We received the first envelope containing the correspondence and impatiently await the next.
+We received the first envelope containing the correspondence and we wait impatiently for the next one.
 Especially here, everything that comes from Paris pleases us.
 The triumph continues and grows.
-The audience is extraordinary (...).
+The public is extraordinary (...).

-We are very concerned about the major works undertaken in the apartment.
-Above all, do not commit yourself to any expense in our absence (...).
+You are causing us great concern because of the extensive work undertaken on the apartment.
+Above all, do not commit to any expenses in our absence (...).

-I'm counting on you for Radio 47 and a film journal or two.
+I'm counting on you for Radio 47 and one or two film newspapers.

 Miss EP

 Edith Piaf (1915 - 1963) is a monument of French culture, a legendary singer.
-After the war, it became famous internationally in Europe, South America and the United States.
+After the war, she became internationally famous in Europe, South America and the United States.

-In 1948, she met the great love of her life, boxer Marcel Cerdan, who became world boxing champion and, shortly afterwards, died in a plane crash.
-This great love story, which was targeted by the media, had great importance in its history.
+In 1948, she met the great love of her life, boxer Marcel Cerdan, who became world boxing champion and, shortly after, died in a plane crash.
+This great love story, which was covered by the media, had great importance in her story.

 View full details